Glasgow Confirmed As Host City For 2026 Commonwealth Games - UrduPoint

 Around 3,000 athletes are expected to compete from up to 74 Commonwealth nations and territories.

-The CGF said Glasgow 2026 would deliver more than £100 million ($130 million) of inward investment into the city.
+The CGF said Glasgow 2026 would deliver more than £100 million ($130 million) of inward investment into the city, with no need for public funding.

+Australia will provide part of the finance after Victoria pulled out, citing a projected cost of more than A$6 billion ($4 billion).

 "On behalf of the entire Commonwealth sport movement, we are delighted to officially confirm that the 2026 Commonwealth Games will take place in the host city of Glasgow," said CGF chief executive Katie Sadleir.

-"The 2026 Games will be a bridge to the Commonwealth Games of tomorrow," said Sadleir.
+"The 2026 Games will be a bridge to the Commonwealth Games of tomorrow," said Sadleir, adding Glasgow's"sustainable model" would increase "the scope of countries capable of hosting".

+Commonwealth Games Scotland chairman Ian Reid said it had not been easy to decide which sports to include.

+"I think everybody recognises that these events need to be more affordable, lighter and we would have loved to have all of our sports and all of our athletes competing but unfortunately it's just not deliverable or affordable for this timeframe," he told the BBC.

 Recent Stories